Skip to main content Skip to main menu Skip to footer

 UBA's work on NDCs at international level

-The German Environment Agency (UBA) co-coordinates the exchange of NDC experts from the EU member states and the EU Commission within the international climate negotiations at expert level.
+The German Environment Agency (UBA) contributes to the exchange of NDC experts from the EU member states and the EU Commission for the international climate negotiations at expert level.

 In the 2020/2021 NDC cycle, in which NDCs with the target year 2030 were submitted, the German Environment Agency developed a method for systematically analysing the NDC design.
 This also enabled a comparison with previous NDCs.
 The project used this method to examine NDCs from 20 different countries.
-The analysis aimed to capture all elements that are essential for raising ambition.
-These include increasing the ambition of greenhouse gas reduction efforts as well as the completeness, feasibility and transparency of climate action targets.
 On the one hand, the aim was to classify the ambitions, efforts and orientation of countries' Nationally Determined Contributions in a differentiated manner and thus close a gap in existing NDC analysis tools.
 On the other hand, the analysis method can be used in the development of new NDCs to ensure that all important elements are included in the NDC.
-The project results are available here on the project website and summarized in an infographic.
+The project results are available on the project website and summarized in an infographic.